 The Council operates a scheme of delegated budgets supported by the Corporate Finance team which consists of central and service based finance teams supporting budget managers.
 Revenue budget monitoring reports, including full year forecasts, are reported to the Cabinet and the Corporate Resources Overview and Scrutiny Committee on a monthly basis.
-Capital Programme monitoring reports are reported to the Cabinet and the Corporate Resources Overview and Scrutiny Committee on a quarterly basis.
-In both instances, these reports identify reasons for variances and set out any corrective action that is proposed.
+Capital Programme monitoring reports are reported to the Cabinet and the Corporate Resources of the Cabinet and the Cabinet and the Corporate Resources of the Cabinet and the Corporate Resources of the Cabinet and the Cabinet

 The Council has adopted the Chartered Institute of Public Finance Accountants (CIPFA) Treasury Management in the Public Services: Code of Practice.
-Treasury Management is conducted in accordance with the Council's Treasury

-Management Policy and Strategy Statement and Treasury Management Practices which are both reviewed annually.
+Treasury Management is conducted in accordance with the Council's Treasury Management Policy and Strategy Statement and Treasury Management Practices which are both reviewed annually.
 All borrowing and long term financing is made in accordance with CIPFA's Prudential Code.
 Treasury Management update reports are made to the Audit Committee, Cabinet and Council on a quarterly basis.